 Many a time, we feel like capturing some video or other graphics that we come across.
 But screen recording isn’t that familiar until you own a Mac.
-This is one of the features that set Mac apart from other systems.
-Screen recording comes handy for videos which can’t be downloaded and yet, we wish to save them.
+It is one of the features that set Mac apart from other systems.
+Screen recording comes handy for videos that can’t be downloaded and yet, we wish to save them.
 Thankfully, screen capture is not that challenging on the Mac.

 Once the menu pops up, select the “New Screen Recording” from there.

 Once the Screen Recording box opens up, tap on the white down arrow to see more options.
 It will let you select built-in microphone or an external microphone for audio.
 You can also opt for a mouse click in the recording.